gplubeck/sleuth/README.md

 Material Dark Theme
 ![material_dark_theme_screenshot](./static/assets/material_dark.png)

+---
+### Want to use as service on Alpine?
+1. I have made an example openrc script to help with convience.
+2. Place the script in /etc/init.d/
+3. Edit the script to change "owning_dir" to whatever path you placed the git repo
+4. Ensure it has executable permissions
+5. Run ```rc-update add service sleuth default``` This will start the sleuth on start of your VM
+6. Then ```rc-service sleuth start``` in order to start it immediately.
+---

 ### Ongoing Questions/ Things that "feel" wrong or bad
 1. Can I use a struct method inside a template func map?
 Or is this only because I am using generics for the ringbuffer?
 E.g. getAll in ringbuff package and again in service.go